xueshanlinghu/xueshanlinghu-package/README.md

 ### Download from PyPI or GitHub
 If you can't do that you can go to the website above to download.
-Then if you download from GitHub(that would be a zip file) or PyPI(that would be a tar.gz file), all you should do is to unzip it, then using CMD to come into the folder, type this command to setup:
+Then if you download from GitHub or PyPI, all you should do is to unzip it, then using CMD to come into the folder, type this command to setup:

     python setup.py install